ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 There is no further steps to complete the first configuration of this application.

 ## OpenVPN
-This section will explain the first steps specifically for the Vestacp pre-installed image.
+This section will explain the first steps specifically for the OpenVPN pre-installed image.

 1. Get your application access URL by [following steps.](#application-login-details)
 2. Click on the URL that is returned by the API.